partlyhuman/qchord/soundfont/readme.md

 ## PC Sound cards with SAM9713 chipset

-The SAM9713 is found in at least two sound cards from the 1990s:
+The SAM9713 or its cousin the SAM9407 is found in at least two sound cards from the 1990s:

 [Guillemot Maxi Sound 64 Home Studio](https://retronn.de/imports/hs64_config_guide.html) comes with some DOS software?